-Magnetometers and magnetic field sensors are widely used in unmanned aerial vehicles (UAVs), unmanned underwater vehicles and other robotic systems for applications such as navigation, geophysical surveying, and scientific research.
-They provide accurate data for tasks ranging from precise navigation to the detection of magnetic anomalies, and enable systems to operate effectively in magnetic field-sensitive environments.
+Drone magnetometers and UAV magnetic field sensors are widely used for navigation, geophysical surveying, and scientific research.
+Designed to measure the strength, direction, or fluctuations of magnetic fields, they provide accurate data for tasks ranging from precise navigation to the detection of magnetic anomalies, enabling systems to operate effectively in magnetic field-sensitive environments.

-Magnetometers are available in several forms, ranging from basic models used in consumer devices to highly sensitive systems designed for industrial, military, or scientific applications.
-They are often used in conjunction with other sensors, such as inertial measurement units (IMUs) and GNSS receivers, to provide comprehensive data for precise control and navigation.
-Their capability to measure magnetic fields with extreme precision also makes them indispensable for advanced applications such as magnetic mapping, mineral exploration, and subsurface object detection.
+UAV magnetometers range from basic models used in consumer devices to highly sensitive systems for industrial, military, or scientific applications.
+Often integrated with inertial measurement units (IMUs) and GNSS receivers, they support precise control and navigation, while their capability to measure magnetic fields with extreme precision makes them valuable for magnetic mapping, mineral exploration, and subsurface object detection.

 Fluxgate Magnetometers: These are widely used in unmanned platforms due to their compact size, high sensitivity, and relatively low power consumption.
 A fluxgate magnetometer measures magnetic fields by detecting changes in the magnetic flux passing through its core.